ailibrarycloud/ailibrary-python/docs.md

 **Returns**

-Returns an array of file objects.
+Returns an list of file objects.

 ```python
 [